 The two work placement modules, which are mandatory for students taking Single Honours Journalism, occur at Level 5 (minimum 35 hours) and Level 6 (minimum 70 hours).
 The modules are introduced at the end of the previous year of study i.e. at the end of Level 4 for the Year 2 work placement and at the end of Level 5 for the Year 3 placement.
-These are a requirement of the industry-accrediting body the Broadcast Journalism Training Council, which requires students on the SH course to have completed a minimum of three weeks during the course.
 The assessment for these is through portfolios demonstrating successful completion of the placement together with other material as outlined in the modules.